EVTOL: History

 Uber published a paper on a project called Elevate co-authored by Jeff Holden, Nikhil Goel, and Mark Moore.
 The paper outlined the feasibility of an on-demand aviation transportation system.
 That document, along with subsequent annual Elevate summits the company hosted from 2017 to 2019, helped advance the concepts of eVTOL aircraft and Urban Air Mobility (UAM) from a science-fiction concept to a potential aerospace sector pursued by dozens of development projects.

 In December, 2020, Uber's Elevate was acquired by Joby Aviation.
 Upon acquisition, Joby CEO JoeBen Bivert said, "The team at Uber Elevate has not only played an important role in our industry, they have also developed a remarkable set of software tools that build on more than a decade of experience enabling on-demand mobility."

 In 2020, Tetra Aviation won the "disruptor award" at the GoFly personal flight contest for its single-seat eVTOL.
-In 2021, the company announced its Mk5 personal eVTOL that it expects to deliver in 2022.
+In 2021, the company announced its Mk5 personal eVTOL that it expected to deliver in 2022.
 It incorporates 32 vertical lift rotors distributed across long, thin front and rear wings, along with a rear pusher prop for cruising.
 It uses a mostly aluminum frame, with carbon-fiber/aramid-reinforced polymer bodywork.
 The craft is 8.62 m wide, 6.15 m long and 2.51 m high.
 The battery pack holds 13.5-kWh.
 Empty weight is 488 kg and hosts an up to 79 kg pilot.
 The vehicle features at least three flight controllers, driving 32 vertical propellers in the case of motor or flight controller failure, with a parachute in the event of total failure.
 The plane is to be sold as an experimental kit aircraft that requires only a private pilot license.